jrouwe/JoltPhysics/README.md

 ## Contributions

 All contributions are welcome!
 If you intend to make larger changes, please discuss first in the GitHub Discussion section.
 For non-trivial changes, we require that you agree to a [Contributor Agreement](ContributorAgreement.md).
 When you create a PR, [CLA assistant](https://cla-assistant.io/) will prompt you to sign it.

+Note that all PRs will be squashed before merging, so there's no need to force-push to git to keep the history clean.